In general, we are looking for enthusiastic, computationally minded individuals with a shared passion for bionic vision.

 All Other Positions

-Our lab is currently at capacity for Senior RAs, PhD students, and postdocs.
+Our lab is currently at capacity for Senior RAs and PhD students.

-At this time, we are unable to accommodate summer interns or high school students.
+At this time, we are unable to offer:

 We receive many applications each year.
 To help us give fair consideration to all candidates:

 Please do not send generic or copy-and-paste emails.
-Applications must show genuine familiarity with our work.
+Applications must demonstrate genuine familiarity with our work.

 Do not use AI/LLM-generated statements.
-As an AI lab, we can tell the difference, and it will not make a good impression.
+As an AI-focused lab, we can recognize them, and they do not make a strong impression.

 There is no need to send multiple follow-up emails.